olpa/ailets/README.md

 ## FAQ

 * Q: Does it really work?
-* A: Not yet.
+* A1: Not yet.
 A proof of concept is expected in mid-December 2024.
+* A2: The command-line tool works already. https://hub.docker.com/r/olpa/ailets, https://github.com/olpa/ailets/blob/master/docs/command-line-tool.md

 ## Contact